ThomasBeauchataud/FtpClient/README.md

 # FtpClient

-This library allow developers to create ftp clients services to be able to manage multiple ftp connection with a common abstraction for all protocols (FTP, SFTP, SCP)
+This library allows to create ftp clients services to be able to manage multiple ftp connection with a common abstraction for all protocols (FTP, SFTP, SCP)

 - [Client construction](#client-construction)